TheStegasaurus/Fun-Scripts/README.md

-# Sentiment-Analysis
+# Fun Scripts
-Various projects using sentiment analysis
+Various scripts that I find fun/useful

 ## stock-news
 Gathers a list of links for relevant articles using newsapi.org,